anxkhn/azure-ai-900-exam-prep/questions.md

 You need to determine the location of cars in an image so that you can estimate the distance between the cars.
 Which type of computer vision should you use?

-1.  optical character recognition (OCR)
+A.  optical character recognition (OCR)
-2.  object detection
+B.  object detection
-3.  image classification
+C.  image classification
-4.  face detection
+D.  face detection

 **Answer(s):** B